AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 well-adapted blessing for themselves which comes by him.\"

-This extension of the day of grace through eternity is also expressed in the "Exhortation to the Heathen" (ix): \"For great is the grace of his promise, 'if today we hear his voice.'
+This extension of the day of grace through eternity is also expressed in the *Exhortation to the Heathen* (ix): \"For great is the grace of his promise, 'if today we hear his voice.'
 And that today is lengthened out day by day, while it is called today.
-And to the end the today and the instruction continue; and then the true today, the never ending day of God, extends over eternity.\" His reference to the resurrection shows that he regarded it as deliverance from the ills of this state of being.
+And to the end the today and the instruction continue; and then the true today, the never ending day of God, extends over eternity.\"

+His reference to the resurrection shows that he regarded it as deliverance from the ills of this state of being.
 Before the final state of perfection the purifying fire which makes wise will separate errors from the soul; the purgating punishment will heal and cure.

-Alexander, Bishop of Jerusalem, wrote to Origen on the death of Clement, says Eusebius, \"for we know these blessed fathers who have gone before us and with whom we shall shortly be, I mean Pantaenus, truly blessed and my master; and the sacred Clement, who was my master and profitable to me.\"
+**Alexander**, Bishop of Jerusalem, wrote to **Origen** on the death of **Clement**, says **Eusebius**, \"for we know these blessed fathers who have gone before us and with whom we shall shortly be, I mean Pantaenus, truly blessed and my master; and the sacred Clement, who was my master and profitable to me.\"

-This passage would indicate the fraternity of feeling between these three, and seems to show that there was no suspicion of the heresy of the others on the part of Alexander.
+This passage would indicate the fraternity of feeling between these three and seems to show that there was no suspicion of the heresy of the others on the part of **Alexander**.

-Clement distinctly shows that the perversion of the truth so long taught, that the coming of Christ placated the Father, had no place in primitive Christianity.
-He says: "God is good on his own account, and just also on ours, and he is just because he is good, \* \* \* for before he became Creator he was God.
+**Clement** distinctly shows that the perversion of the truth so long taught, that the coming of Christ placated the Father, had no place in primitive Christianity.
+He says: "God is good on his own account, and just also on ours, and he is just because he is good...for before he became Creator he was God.
 He was good.
 And therefore he wished to be Creator and Father.
-And the nature of that love was the source of righteousness; the cause too of his lighting up his sun, and sending down his own son. \* \* \* The feeling of anger (if it is proper to call his admonition anger) is full of love to man, God condescending to emotion on man\'s account, etc."[^210]
+And the nature of that love was the source of righteousness; the cause too of his lighting up his sun, and sending down his own son....The feeling of anger (if it is proper to call his admonition anger) is full of love to man, God condescending to emotion on man\'s account, etc."[^211]

-He represents that God is never angry; he hates sin with unlimited hatred, but loves the sinner with illimitable love.
+He represents that God is never angry; he hates sin with unlimited hatred but loves the sinner with illimitable love.
 His omnipotence is directed by omniscience and can and will overcome all evil and transform it to good.
 His threats and punishments have but one purpose, and that the good of the punished.
 Hereafter those who have here remained